Daiveion/tracker-bot/README.md

 For issues or suggestions, open an issue on GitHub

 ---
-🔹 *Built with Python and discord.py*
+🔹 *Built with Python and discord.py and love* 💗